Certificate of Citizenship (Indonesia)

 The SBKRI was used to discriminate against Indonesians of Chinese descent.
 It was required to enter academia, obtain a passport, to register for an election, and to get married.
 The requirement was eventually abolished although local bureaucracies have continued to engage in abuses.

-The legal bases for SBKRI legal was established with the Act No. 62 of 1958 issued by the Ministry of Justice G. A. Maengkom and approved by President Sukarno.
+The legal bases for SBKRI was established with the Act No. 62 of 1958 issued by the Minister of Justice G. A. Maengkom and approved by President Sukarno.
 It came in the wake of Mao Zedong's decree that all Chinese people everywhere are citizens of the People's Republic of China based on the principle of jus sanguinis (blood descendants).
 This was followed with the Dual Nationality Agreement between Indonesia and China between Zhou Enlai and Soenario in 1955.

 Reform

 On July 8, 1996, President Suharto issued Presidential Decree (Decree) No. 56 of 1996 on Proof of Indonesian Citizenship.